-That simple statement explains why a Dennison Consulting study found that organizations with thriving cultures have a 72% higher engagement rate than those without.
+That simple statement explains why a Denison Consulting study found that organizations with thriving cultures have a 72% higher engagement rate than those without.

 If you want to move the lever on engagement, you must address culture, but how?

-Here are seven things that leaders can do to start changing “the way things work around here.”
+Here are eight things that leaders can do to start changing “the way things work around here.”

-We’ve heard executives say they don’t spend much effort on the culture of the organization because it is “squishy.”
+We’ve heard executives say they don’t spend much effort on the organization's culture because it is “squishy.”
 There’s not an easy way to measure it.
-You can’t analyze it in a spreadsheet, and it isn’t very easy to prove an ROI on the methods that have been traditionally used to improve company culture.
+You can’t analyze it in a spreadsheet, and it isn’t straightforward to prove an ROI on the methods that have been traditionally used to improve company culture.

-The reason that thinking is a problem is that organizations have a culture, whether it’s managed or not.
+That thinking is a problem because organizations have a culture, whether it’s managed or not.
 Norms and expectations develop, and new employees conform to them.

 How people approach their work and how they feel about it makes all the difference in results.
-It impacts quality, productivity, retention, recruitment, customer support, … and on and on.
+It impacts quality, productivity, turnover rates, recruitment, customer support, and more.